JorgenRingen/docker-backup-volume/README.md

 # docker-backup-volume
+Work in progress!

-Simple shell script for backing up a docker volume
+Simple shell script for backing up a docker volume.
+Starts a container which mounts the docker volume and a folder on the host.
+The container tar's the content of the volume and places the tar in the folder on the host.